JiUnitK/JobTracker/docs/workflow.md

 As you use the workflow in practice, pay attention to:

+- discovery sources that are too noisy
+- sources that fail often enough to need better diagnostics
 - commands you run repeatedly with awkward flags
 - views you wish existed but do not
 - places where score explanations are not intuitive